que-es-una-fpga

 que-es-un-fpga-icezum-alhambra

-If the technique continues to advance and the community is not strong enough to generate an ecosystem that pushes FPGAs towards Open Source, there is a certain risk that it will be a passing bubble.
+If the technique continues to advance and the community is not strong enough to generate an ecosystem that pushes FPGAs towards Open Source, there is a certain risk that it will remain a passing bubble.